Commonly Asked Questions about Social Security Disability Benefits

 The Social Security Administration will take into account your entire family's income, as well as your assets.
 You are allowed to make some income while receiving SSI benefits, and allowances are made in these calculations.
 However, your countable income must be less than your federal benefit rate, or you will not qualify.

-An experienced SSI attorney like those at Phillips Disability can help you determine if your income fits within the SSA's guidelines
+An experienced SSI attorney like those at Dayes Law Firm PC can help you determine if your income fits within the SSA's guidelines

 If you receive SSI payments (not SSDI), then many states will provide additional cash payments to residents on top of what they receive from the federal government.
 These payments can range from an additional $10 to $200 per month, and the eligibility guidelines for state and federal SSI benefits are similar.

 The following states do not provide additional supplements: Arizona, Arkansas, Mississippi, Oregon, Tennessee, Texas, and West Virginia.

 In order to apply for disability benefits, you will need to fill out an application.
 You can download these forms online, complete them over the phone by calling (800) 772-1213, or visit your local Social Security office.

 Usually, you will also need to meet with a SSA representative to complete your application.